 At the outset, it is very important to understand the purpose of SEO trends and its role in marketing and promotional activities online.
 The goal of SEO trends for any content developer or marketer should not be to get as many visitors and landings on our page but to direct the most relevant searches to our page.
-The objective of SEO trends is to inform the search engines what is our content and how it may be relevant to the users searching for a particular information.
+The objective of SEO trends is to inform the search engines what is our content and how it may be relevant to the users searching for a piece of particular information.

-In the absence of SEO, automated search bots that crawl the web, follow links and index content in massive databases will find it harder to locate useful content easily.
+In the absence of SEO, automated search bots that crawl the web, follow links, and index content in massive databases will find it harder to locate useful content easily.
 Without SEO, websites and blogs may remain invisible to search engines, according to some experts.

 2. Bank on most relevant keywords

 Sometimes SEO tactics can be overstretched a bit so that some keyword or content related to it is frequently used in a site out of context just because it is a hot keyword.
-World Cup Football may be a hot keyword when the event is going on, but what relevance has it to a site that is devoted to jewellery, finance, medicine or banking?
-Such strategies may attract SEO trends traffic because the topic is hot that point of time but attracting an audience interested in ‘World Cup Football’ may not add a penny to your sales.
+World Cup Football may be a hot keyword when the event is going on, but what relevance has it to a site that is devoted to jewellery, finance, medicine, or banking?
+Such strategies may attract SEO trends traffic because the topic is hot at that point of time but attracting an audience interested in ‘World Cup Football’ may not add a penny to your sales.
 So, it is of utmost importance to a bank of keywords that are most relevant to the industry or profession.

 3. Use HTML content

 The search engines perform a complex set of activities in the backend to index the contents and make it accessible for them.
 HTML (Hyper Text Markup Language) is the most easily indexed while images, flash files, java applets, and non-textual content may be ignored despite the advances in crawling technology.

 Certain tools such as SEO-browser.com, Mozbar, or Google’s cache may enable you to see what contents of the site are visible to search engines and indexable.